-A Whole Bunch of Easy Ways to Reduce Plastic Use in Your Home & Life
+A Bunch of Easy Ways to Reduce Plastic Use in Daily Life

-An epic guide teaching you how to reduce plastic use at home, work and on-the-go.
+An epic guide teaching you how to reduce plastic use in daily life – at home, work and on-the-go by switching to reusable products that are healthier for YOU and the planet.
 Includes tips for plastic-free shopping + reusable alternatives to single-use disposable plastic products.

 Flashback to a past summer vacation.
 I was sitting on the beach of a lovely lake in Pennsylvania, sipping water from my HydroFlask.